microsoft/vss-web-extension-sdk/README.md

 ```
 {
 	"files": [{
-		"path": "node_modules/vss-web-extension-sdk/lib/VSS.SDK.min.js",
+		"path": "node_modules/vss-web-extension-sdk/lib"",
 		"addressable": true,
-		"partName": "lib/VSS.SDK.min.js"
+		"packagePath": "lib"
 	}]
 }
 ```

-Note: setting `partName` is optional, but creates a simpler path for referencing the SDK script from your page.
-Not setting a part name would have required you to reference the full path in your `<script>` tag (`src="lib/node_modules/vss-web-extension-sdk/lib/VSS.SDK.min.js"`)
+Note: setting `packagePath` is optional, but results in a simpler path for referencing the SDK script from your HTML pages.
+Not setting a part name would have required you to reference the full path in your `<script>` tag (`src="node_modules/vss-web-extension-sdk/lib/VSS.SDK.min.js"`)

 ## Use the SDK